Tubthumping: Commercial performance

 Upon its release, the song became an international hit.
 On the UK Singles Chart, it debuted at number two on the chart dated 23 August 1997; it spent three consecutive weeks at number two, held off the top spot by Will Smith's "Men in Black."
 The song spent 11 consecutive weeks in the top 10, and 20 consecutive weeks on the top 100.
 On the chart dated 24 January 1998, three weeks after its last week on the chart, the song reentered the singles chart at number 88; the next week, it fell to number 96 before exiting the chart.

 In the US, the song debuted on the Billboard Hot 100 dated 13 September 1997, at number 79.
 The next week, it rose to number 63, attaining the week's biggest gain in airplay.
 Two weeks later, on the chart dated 4 October 1997, the song was again the biggest airplay gainer of the week, entering the top 40 in its rise from 47 to 35.
-In its 12th week on the chart, 29 November 1997, the song reached its peak of number six, where it spent two weeks.
-In total, it spent 31 weeks on the Billboard Hot 100.
+In its 12th week on the chart, 29 November 1997, the song reached its peak of number six, where it spent two weeks In total, it spent 31 weeks on the Billboard Hot 100.
+Its use in a television commercial for Home Alone 3 reportedly increased album sales.
+Radio was the primary fuel for its chart run, as it was number-one on the Hot 100 Airplay chart for nine weeks while never making the sales component chart.
+Instead, a knock-off cover from "Chucklebutt" lasted on the sales chart for two weeks, its debut position of 69 also being its peak.

 The single was also present on many year-end singles charts for 1997.
 In the UK, it ranked as the year's seventh most-popular single, while it placed at number three on Australia's top 100 songs of the year.
 The single also placed in the top 20 of the year-end chart in Sweden and in the top 100 of 1997 in Belgium, Canada, Germany, the Netherlands, New Zealand, and the United States.
 In the US, it placed at number 35 on the Billboard Hot 100's year-end ranking for 1998.

+The song was also used in the soundtrack of the Electronic Arts game World Cup 98.